paysera/javascript/packages/eslint-config-base/README.md

 We export two ESLint configurations for your usage.

-### eslint-config-paysera-base
+### @paysera/eslint-config-base

 Our default export contains all of our ESLint rules, including ECMAScript 6+.
 It requires `eslint` and `eslint-plugin-import`.

-If you use yarn, run `npm info "eslint-config-paysera-base@latest" peerDependencies` to list the peer dependencies and versions, then run `yarn add --dev <dependency>@<version>` for each listed peer dependency.
+If you use yarn, run `npm info "@paysera/eslint-config-base@latest" peerDependencies` to list the peer dependencies and versions, then run `yarn add --dev <dependency>@<version>` for each listed peer dependency.
 See below for npm instructions.

 1. Install the correct versions of each package, which are listed by the command:

     ```sh
-    npm info "eslint-config-paysera-base@latest" peerDependencies
+    npm info "@paysera/eslint-config-base@latest" peerDependencies
     ```

     If using **npm 5+**, use this shortcut

     ```sh
-    npx install-peerdeps --dev eslint-config-paysera-base
+    npx install-peerdeps --dev @paysera/eslint-config-base
     ```

     If using **npm < 5**, Linux/OSX users can run

     ```sh
     (
-        export PKG=eslint-config-paysera-base;
+        export PKG=@paysera/eslint-config-base;
         npm info "$PKG@latest" peerDependencies --json | command sed 's/[\{\},]//g ; s/: /@/g' | xargs npm install --save-dev "$PKG@latest"
     )
     ```